 The padding isn't removable and cleaning in the crevices can be a challenge.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-Every child is unique, and when it comes to ditching the diapers, there’s no one-size-fits-all formula for success.
-But at the end of the day, potty training parents the world over share one common goal: getting tiny tushies onto the toilet.
+Every child is unique, so when the time comes to ditch the diapers, there’s no one-size-fits-all formula for success.
+However, at the end of the day, potty training parents the world over share one common goal: getting tiny tushies onto the toilet.
 If your tot is ready to graduate from using a potty chair, or you're hoping to bypass the mess of a potty altogether, a potty training seat can help bridge the gap between little bottoms and big toilets.

 With a large surface area and smaller cavity, a potty training seat instantly transforms adult-size toilets into toddler-friendly seats.
 And with a wide array of designs to choose from, there’s something to suit even the fussiest bums.